Overview

 JSON Configuration Files

-For complex deployments, use JSON configuration files:
+For deployments requiring external configuration, use JSON files:

 {